Montgomery County Senior Site

 50+ Employment Expo (Job Fair)

-WorkSource Montgomery joins the Jewish Council for the Aging (JCA) to organize and have a presence its annual job fair.
+WorkSource Montgomery joins the Jewish Council for the Aging (JCA) to organize and have a presence in its annual job fair.
 Many seniors are still actively working and others want to stay relevant and contribute via a new “sunset career.”
 Statistics show that keeping one’s mind active leads to a longer, healthier life, and being connected to others through paid work, volunteering or hobbies helps to do just that!
 Please keep checking our calendar to see when it’s happening this year.
+The 2020-21 50+ Employment Expo is offered virtually over the course of several dates.
+Click here for a schedule.

 Do you want to work for yourself?
 Read the AARP toolkit for self-employment over 50.